Bobby Orr's Landmark Season

 The Boston Bruins’ season begins on October 12 at home against the New York Rangers.
 Every time defenseman Bobby Orr is on the ice, the Bruins play with a four-man forward line.
 Orr draws an assist on Fred Stanfield’s season-opening goal and sets up John “Pie" McKenzie’s game winner.
 The Bruins win 2-1.
 Orr has two points.

 On October 19, the Bruins play the second of back-to-back games against the Pittsburgh Penguins.
 Boston wins 4-0.
-Bobby Orr gets his first goal of the season.
+Orr gets his first goal of the season.
 Last year, he set a record for a defenseman with 21 goals.
 The Bruins are in first place and undefeated after 4 games.
 Orr already has 7 points.

 The Bruins travel to the west coast on October 25 and defeat the Los Angeles Kings 3-2.
 New Kings’ coach Hal Laycoe witnesses Bobby Orr for the first time and can’t believe what he sees.
-“Everything I read about him was underwritten.”
+“Everything I read about him was underwritten."
 Orr draws his second assist on the game-winning goal by Johnny Bucyk.
-The sizzling pace Orr has set is unprecedented.
+The sizzling pace he has set is unprecedented.
 In seven games, he has two goals and 12 assists.
 No defenseman has ever led the league in scoring after two weeks and Orr has a five-point bulge.
 The Bruins remain undefeated.
 Orr is emerging as the most dominant individual in the game.

 On November 1, the Bruins are thumped 9-2 by the reigning Stanley Cup champions, the Montreal Canadiens.
-Bobby Orr records one assist, but the experience is humbling.
+Number 4 records one assist, but the experience is humbling.
 The next night, he picks up three assists against the last place Toronto Maple Leafs.
 Veteran hockey executives across the league are shaking their heads.
 Orr has no equal.

 On November 15th and 16th the Bruins play back-to-back games against the Rangers and Kings.
 Orr scores two goals on All-Star goalie Eddie Giacomin.
 The next night he picks up four more assists against the Kings.
 It’s a six-point weekend.
 Everyone is remarking how Orr is leading the league offensively, but still gets back to do his job defensively.
 He’s all over the ice.
-After 16 games, Orr leads the league with 4 goals and 25 assists.
+After 16 games, he leads the league with 4 goals and 25 assists.

 It’s U.S. Thanksgiving, November 27, 1969 and Boston fans have a lot to be thankful for.
 Bobby Orr scores two goals and adds an assist on the game-winning goal as the Bruins beat the Philadelphia Flyers 6-4.
 Never in the past 25 years has a defenseman finished higher than 6th in scoring, but Bobby Orr, the sandy-haired marvel leads the league.
 His point production is double what it was at the same time last year when he set records.
 On November 30 the Bruins beat the Leafs 4-1.
 Orr has 11 shots on net and collects another goal and assist.
 The Bruins are in a tough division with Montreal and New York ahead.
 But Orr is on fire.

 By mid-December, the Bruins are the first team in the NHL to score 100 goals.
 Bobby Orr is setting up everyone on the team.
-On December 20th, Orr picks up five assists in a 6-4 Bruins win over the Penguins, his best output of the season.
+On December 20th, he picks up five assists in a 6-4 Bruins win over the Penguins, his best output of the season.
 He leads the NHL scoring race and he won’t be caught.
 Phil Goyette of the St. Louis Blues is having a career year, but his numbers are soon buried behind Bobby Orr.

 New Year, New Bobby Orr Records